-1.1 OVERVIEW
+1.1 Overview

-The Tunisian national agency for digital certification ("TunTrust") was founded in accordance with Law no. 2000-83 of 9 August 2000 governing electronic exchanges and commerce.
-TunTrust is a government-owned Certificate Authority (CA) operated in compliance with the international standards.
+The Agence Nationale de Certification Electronique was founded in accordance with Law no. 2000-83 of 9 August 2000 governing electronic exchanges and commerce in Tunisia.
+The Agence Nationale de Certification Electronique is a government-owned Certificate Authority (CA) and will be referred to in the remainder of this document with its trademark name "TunTrust".